Lynching of Jim McMillan: Arrests

 Sheriff R. H. Wood arrested four Bibb County farmers in response to the lynching: J. Blankenship, James D. Oglesby, Elisha Green and Tom Russell.
 They were charged with murder and held in jail in Centreville, Alabama.
 A special grand jury was summoned by B. F. Miller. on June 23, 1919.

 Aftermath

 These lynchings were one of several incidents of civil unrest that are now known as the American Red Summer of 1919.
 Attacks on black communities and white oppression spread to more than three dozen cities and counties.
 In most cases, white mobs attacked African American neighborhoods.
 In some cases, black community groups resisted the attacks, especially in Chicago and Washington, D.C.
-Most deaths occurred in rural areas during events like the Elaine race riot in Arkansas, where an estimated 100 to 240 blacks and 5 whites were killed.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 blacks and 5 whites were killed.
 Other major events of Red Summer were the Chicago race riot and Washington, D.C. race riot, which caused 38 and 39 deaths, respectively.
 Both riots had many more non-fatal injuries and extensive property damage reaching up into the millions of dollars.